ruano-a/TestCmi/README.md

 * The error messages saying that you can't use facebook api in http don't matter in development mode
 * The design not being the subject, and everything being done with a timelimit, the design hasn't been worked on at all
+* The input to send a comment appears when you first display the comments